postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/sharing.md

 ## Sharing elements with external users

-> Your team must have [available slots](/docs/administration/billing/#changing-your-plan) or [Auto-Flex enabled](/docs/administration/billing/#utilizing-auto-flex) to invite more team members.
+> Your team must have [available seats](/docs/administration/billing/#changing-your-plan) or [Auto-Flex enabled](/docs/administration/billing/#utilizing-auto-flex) to invite more team members.

 When you share a collection, external users who aren't on your Postman team will receive an invitation to join your team right away if you're a [Team Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) or [Super Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles).

-If you have a [Developer role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) on your team and you are on a Free, Basic, or Professional plan, external users with whom you share an element are added to your team as Developers automatically, without the need for approval by a Team Admin.
+If you have a [Developer role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) on your team and you are on a Free, Basic, or Professional plan, external users you share an element with are added to your team as Developers automatically, without the need for approval by a Team Admin.

 If you aren't a Team Admin or a Developer on a Free, Basic, or Professional plan, a Team Admin must approve your request to share an element with an external user.